plai-group/machine_learning_helpers/README.md

 ## If you want to modify the scripts for your own project

 The logic of `job_submitter.py` is broken into a few components, each of which should be easily modifiable for your own purposes:
-1. Validate directory structure.
+1. First it validates directory structure.
    - `verify_dirs()` checks the required path exists, and loads global parameters to avoid passing paths around everywhere.
 Also creates a unique timestamped results directory within the experiments folder.
-2. Process hyperparameters
+2. Then process hyperparameters
    - This expects a dictionary (or a list of dictionaries) in the format
         ```python
         my_hypers = {